![]() |

 Editor's Pick

-ROCKWELL AUTOMATION has unveiled the UK findings of its 10th annual State of Smart Manufacturing Report, revealing that the United Kingdom is setting the pace in Europe, with manufacturers rapidly adopting AI, investing in workforce upskilling, and prioritising cybersecurity as a strategic foundation for growth.
+Rockwell Automation has unveiled the UK findings of its 10th annual State of Smart Manufacturing Report, revealing that the United Kingdom is setting the pace in Europe

-The study, based on feedback from more than 1500 manufacturing leaders globally, highlights the UK’s striking progress in digital transformation.
+THE STUDY, based on feedback from more than 1500 manufacturing leaders globally (13% of which are UK-based), highlights the UK’s striking progress in digital transformation.
 With 53% of UK manufacturers already implementing machine learning or AI on the factory floor, and an impressive 98% either using or planning to implement generative AI, the country is leading Europe in applied artificial intelligence.

-"AI is no longer just an emerging trend for UK manufacturers, it has become the driving force behind their transformation," said Phil Hadfield, managing director at Rockwell Automation.
+"AI is no longer just an emerging trend for UK manufacturers, it has become the driving force behind their transformation," said Phil Hadfield, managing director at Rockwell Automation at the recent UK report launch.
 "By combining a human-centric workforce strategy with deliberate digital investment, UK firms are not only embracing innovation but also achieving tangible performance improvements that position them as leaders in the global manufacturing landscape.”

 Meanwhile, digital twin adoption has jumped from 21% to 37% in just 12 months, with the UK reporting the highest planned adoption rate in Europe.
 Sustainability strategies also continue to mature, with 89% of manufacturers now operating under formal ESG policies, and 56% citing efficiency, not compliance, as the main driver.